 My name is Sarah Ralph.
 My aim as a therapist is to develop a strong, respectful, non-judgemental and honest relationship with clients.
 I consider that the client is their own expert, and my role is to facilitate and support the client’s journey as they manage and overcome difficulties and challenges in their life.

 I believe that the relationship between therapist and client is central to the process of change; I aim to provide a safe, empathic space for the client to feel relaxed and contained, in order to explore and reflect upon their experiences.

 Who can I help?

 My clients are as diverse as the world in which we live and I endeavour to be culturally aware within my practice.
 I specialise within personality disorders, eating disorders, and spiritual growth.
 My areas of work further include depression, stress, bereavement and grief, anxiety, panic, phobias, self-esteem, self-worth, confidence, body image, eating disorders, suicidality and self-harming behaviours, family and relationship issues, trauma, and abuse (not an exhaustive list).

 The unique nature of therapy means that it can be time-limited or may be open-ended, it may be goal orientated or more flexibly experienced.
 Most importantly your therapeutic experience will be determined by what you want, and how therapy can help you to achieve that.

 Where am I based?

-I regularly conduct therapy and supervision, both globally and within the UK, via video calling on Skype and FaceTime, or via telephone for clients who are unable to attend in person.
+I regularly conduct therapy and supervision online, both globally and within the UK, via video calling on Skype and FaceTime, or via telephone.

 What to expect from your first session?